-Causing or attempting to cause the incapacitation of another person in order to gain a sexual advantage over that person thus compromising that person's ability unlawful, non-forcible sexual intercourse" was used to describe "Sex Offenses, Non-forcible."
+9 Under the NIBRS User Manual dated 2011, available here, the definition of "(except prostitution offenses) unlawful, non-forcible sexual intercourse" was used to describe "Sex Offenses, Non-forcible."
 The following acts were classified as "Sex Offenses, Non-forcible": Incest, Statutory Rape.
 Moreover, please note that under the most recent NIBRS, failure to register as a sex offender is also considered a sex offense and is defined as failing to register or keep current a registration as required by state and federal laws.